BerkayKulak/Commerce-Coop/README.md

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

+To clone and run this application, The .NET command-line interface (CLI) is a cross-platform toolchain for developing, building, running, and publishing .NET applications.

 1. Clone the repo
    ```sh